pubkey/eth-crypto/tutorials/signed-data.md

             secretKey: creatorIdentity.privateKey,
             balance: web3.utils.toWei('10', 'ether')
         },
-        // we also give some wei to the recieverIdentity
+        // we also give some wei to the receiverIdentity
         // so it can send transaction to the chain
         {
-            secretKey: recieverIdentity.privateKey,
+            secretKey: receiverIdentity.privateKey,
             balance: web3.utils.toWei('1', 'ether')
         }
     ]